 Outside, where the temperature was barely above above 30F (-1 Celsius), the Airbus A321 was sprayed from top to tail and across both wings to remove ice and snow.

-The clip below shows how ice was removed from the wing before takeoff using a telescopic spray boom.
+The clip below shows how ice was removed from the wings before takeoff using a telescopic spray boom.
+Passengers are on board throughout the process.

 If there’s a lot of snow or ice on the fuselage, they will spray it beginning at the top of the fuselage, just behind the cockpit, working their way toward the tail.